-Because so much of the success of a consulting engagement depends on the “human element,” however, there are a handful of specific questions you should be asking the consultant during the selection process.
+Because so much of the success of a consulting engagement depends on the “human element,” there are a handful of specific questions you should be asking the consultant during the selection process.

-“Certified Management Consultants,” for example, have been vetted for their understanding of consulting and have a track record of success; moreover, there are ethical standards to which they must adhere, as well as continuing education requirements they must fulfill.
+“Certified Management Consultants,” for example, have been vetted for their understanding of consulting and their track record of success; moreover, there are ethical standards to which they must adhere, as well as continuing education requirements they must fulfill.

 3. Process Compatibility: Questions to ask here include: What models and methodologies does the consultant or consultants use to implement change ?
-Does their process fit with your business ? and how intrusive will the process be on your business ?
+Does their process fit with your business ?
+And how intrusive will the process be on your business ?

 6. Character & Ethics: Last, what do their past clients (references) have to say about them ?
 Do they have past legal issues, BBB complaints or negative Internet reviews ?

-If you are looking for a top notch small to midsized business consultant, feel free to reach out to the author, James J Talerico, Jr., at 1-800-828-7585, or you can review the Institute of Management Consultants USA web site for more choices.
+If you are looking for a top notch small to midsized business consultant, feel free to reach out to the author, James J Talerico, Jr., at 1-800-828-7585, or review the Institute of Management Consultants USA web site for more choices.